-4.2.1.3 Mineral resources
+4.2.1.3 Mineral resources and ore reserves

-The EIS should provide a summary of the results of studies and surveys undertaken to identify and delineate the mineral resources within the project area (including any areas underlying related infrastructure).
+The EIS should provide a summary of the results of studies and surveys undertaken to identify and delineate the mineral resources and ore reserves within the project area (including any areas underlying related infrastructure).

-The location, tonnage and quality of the mineral resources within the project area should be described in detail.
+The location, tonnage and quality of the mineral resources and ore reserves within the project area should be reported and described in detail with accompanying maps.